heini/puppet-wait-for/README.md

 Installation
 ------------

+Either install the latest release from puppet forge:

+    puppet module install basti1302-wait_for

-Go to your puppet modules folder and do
+or install the current head from the git repository by going to your puppet modules folder and do

     git clone git@github.com:basti1302/puppet-wait-for.git wait_for